BrioniCo/m_project1/README.md

 | Links  | pass    | pass      | pass     | pass | pass     | pass            | pass            |

-* The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) test performed.
 The CSS and markup passed the test.
 Results: